Research and knowledge

 With over thirty, first-class, international and business schools, Barcelona is an important destination for education and training.

-The Spanish pharmaceutical sector is mainly concentrated in Catalonia, where 45% of the pharmaceutical laboratories in Spain can be found.
+The Spanish pharmaceutical sector is mainly concentrated in Catalonia, where almost half of Spain’s pharmaceutical laboratories are located.

 Barcelona has one of the largest university communities, with 196,604 students and 12,344 lecturers at 7 universities offering 317 degree courses.